Elevate Your Running with Pilates: A Comprehensive Guide

 Injury Prevention

 Running injuries often stem from muscle imbalances, poor movement patterns, and weaknesses in supporting muscles.
 Pilates systematically addresses these issues by strengthening neglected muscle groups and improving movement quality.
-The controlled, low-impact nature of Pilates allows you to build strength without adding stress to already-worked running muscles.
+The controlled, low-impact nature of Pilates allows me to build strength without adding stress to already-worked running muscles.

 Improved Running Economy